Melobase Desktop 1.5 User Guide

 Table of Contents

 Melobase is a creativity tool for musicians.
 It provides a complete solution for creating or recording your improvisation sessions on the keyboard and for discovering new musical ideas by listening to and organizing your sequences.
-Your sequences can then be edited in order to improve the content of your database, and you can export your favorite sequences as standard MIDI files.
+Your sequences can then be edited in order to improve the content of your database.
+You can also export your favorite sequences as standard MIDI files.

 An overview of the user interface is presented here:

 At the left of the screen, the list of sequences and folders in your database is presented.
 Initially, there are no sequences in your database therefore the list will be empty.
 The list will be populated when new sequences are being recorded or when adding a new empty sequence.

 At the top in the tool bar, the playback and record controls and the sequencer status are present.
 In order to add a new sequence in your database, you may want to record a new one by pressing the record button.
 Next to these controls is a button for converting the selected sequence from a single track format to a multiple tracks format or vice-versa.
 At the right of the tool bar, a sequencer status indicator is present.

 At the bottom of the screen, the studio controls are shown.
 Two zones are available: the upper and the lower zones.
 The split controls allow to use the left portion of your MIDI keyboard for the lower zone.
 A master level slider is also present in order to set the global volume at the output when the internal synthesizer is used.

 You may play either from a MIDI keyboard or from your computer keyboard.
 In order to select the desired MIDI keyboard, you will have to select the desired MIDI input device.
 Refer to the Preferences section for more details about how to configure the MIDI keyboard input.

 The following keys are available when playing with the computer keyboard: